Cutoff for Random Walks on Upper Triangular Matrices: Cutoff for Random Walks on Upper Triangular Groups

-As mentioned above, the case where $\logk \gg \loglogn$ (ie $k$ is super-polylogarithmic in $n$) is already solved.
-For concreteness, we assume that $1 \ll k \le \logn[\loglogn\logn]$.
-We first prove the upper bound for $d = 3$: the majority of the ideas are exposed in this case, while the technical details involved in the general $d$ case somewhat obscure the ideas; the case of general $d$ comes after.
-Note that the conditions on $d$ are always satisfied when $d = 3$ (or, in fact, any fixed $d$).
+We first prove the upper bound for $d = 3$.
+The majority of the ideas are exposed in this case, while the technical details involved in the general $d$ case somewhat obscure the ideas.
+Note that the conditions on $d$ from \cref{hyp-p1:cutoff} is always satisfied when $d = 3$ (or, in fact, any fixed $d$).
+Similarly, we first analyse the DRW (ie directed graphs); in \S\ref{sec-p1:cutoff:undir} we then describe the (simple) adaptations to the proof required for the SRW.

 Before doing so, we need some preliminary results (for both $d = 3$ and general $d$).
-First, we need a concept of `typicality' for the auxiliary random variable $W(t)$: later in the proof, we define a set $\mw \subseteq \bz_+^k$ (dropping the $t$-dependence from the notation) with the property
+First, we need a concept of `typicality' for the auxiliary random variable $W(t)$: later in the proof, we define a set $\mcw \subseteq \mbz_+^k$ (dropping the $t$-dependence from the notation) with the property